Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RESULTS

 \section{RESULTS}

-Figure \ref{fig:overview} illustrates how the dataset has been acquired in a home in Sherbrooke, Quebec in March.
-An ASUS Zenfone AR phone (with Google Tango technology) running a RTAB-Map Tango App has been used to record data for each session following the same yellow trajectory, similarly to what a robot would do patrolling the environment.
+To address the three research questions presented in Section \ref{sec:introduction}, a dataset has been recorded before and after sunset to capture the full spectrum of illumination variations between the day and night.
+Figure \ref{fig:overview} illustrates how the dataset has been acquired in a home in Sherbrooke, Quebec in March 2019.
+An ASUS Zenfone AR phone (with Google Tango technology) running the RTAB-Map Tango App has been used to record data for each session following the same yellow trajectory, similarly to what a robot would do patrolling the environment.
 The poses are estimated using Google Tango's visual inertial odometry approach, with RGB and registered depth images recorded at 1 Hz.
-The trajectory started and finished in front of a highly visual descriptive location (i.e., first and last positions shown as green and red arrows, respectively) to make sure that each consecutive mapping session is able to localize on start from the previous session.
-This makes sure that all maps are transformed in the same coordinate frame of the first map after graph optimization.
-For each run between 16:45 (daylight) and 19:45 (nighttime), two sessions were recorded back-to-back to get a mapping session and a localization session taken roughly at the same time.
-The time delay between each run is around 30 minutes during sunset.
-Overall, the resulting dataset has six mapping sessions (1-16:46, 2-17:27, 3-17:54, 4-18:27, 5-18:56, 6-19:35) and six localization sessions (A-16:51, B-17:31, C-17:58, D-18:30, E-18:59, F-19:42).
+To be able to combine offline the maps into multi-session maps, as described in Section \ref{sec:multisession}, the trajectory started and finished in front of a highly visual descriptive location (i.e., first and last positions shown as green and red arrows, respectively) to make sure that each consecutive mapping session is able to re-localize on start from the previous session.
+Note that this assumption could be also valid for a robot by placing a highly discriminating sign visible at its docking station.
+This ensures that all maps are transformed in the same coordinate frame of the first map after graph optimization.
+Between 16:45 (daylight) and 19:45 (nighttime), two mapping sessions were recorded back-to-back to get a mapping session and a localization session taken roughly at the same time.
+The time delay between each mapping session is around 30 minutes.
+Overall, the resulting dataset has six mapping sessions (Numerical Index-Time: 1-16:46, 2-17:27, 3-17:54, 4-18:27, 5-18:56, 6-19:35) and six localization sessions (Alphabetical Index-Time: A-16:51, B-17:31, C-17:58, D-18:30, E-18:59, F-19:42).